jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 ----

-I want to see what happens when I do this with other Python :doc:`/data_structures/data_structures`
+I want to see what happens when I pass other Python :doc:`/data_structures/data_structures` to the program

 *********************************************************************************
 test_passing_a_class